ljw1004/csharpspec/csharp/conversions.md

 *  From any *enum_type* to `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `float`, `double`, or `decimal`.
 *  From any *enum_type* to any other *enum_type*.

 An explicit enumeration conversion between two types is processed by treating any participating *enum_type* as the underlying type of that *enum_type*, and then performing an implicit or explicit numeric conversion between the resulting types.
-For example, given an *enum_type* `E` with and underlying type of `int`, a conversion from `E` to `byte` is processed as an explicit numeric conversion (§6.2.1) from `int` to `byte`, and a conversion from `byte` to `E` is processed as an implicit numeric conversion (§6.1.2) from `byte` to `int`.
+For example, given an *enum_type* `E` with and underlying type of `int`, a conversion from `E` to `byte` is processed as an explicit numeric conversion ([Explicit numeric conversions](conversions.md#explicit-numeric-conversions)) from `int` to `byte`, and a conversion from `byte` to `E` is processed as an implicit numeric conversion ([Implicit numeric conversions](conversions.md#implicit-numeric-conversions)) from `byte` to `int`.

 ### Explicit nullable conversions

 ***Explicit nullable conversions*** permit predefined explicit conversions that operate on non-nullable value types to also be used with nullable forms of those types.
-For each of the predefined explicit conversions that convert from a non-nullable value type `S` to a non-nullable value type `T` (§6.1.1, §6.1.2, §6.1.3, §6.2.1, and §6.2.2), the following nullable conversions exist:
+For each of the predefined explicit conversions that convert from a non-nullable value type `S` to a non-nullable value type `T` ([Identity conversion](conversions.md#identity-conversion), [Implicit numeric conversions](conversions.md#implicit-numeric-conversions), [Implicit enumeration conversions](conversions.md#implicit-enumeration-conversions), [Explicit numeric conversions](conversions.md#explicit-numeric-conversions), and [Explicit enumeration conversions](conversions.md#explicit-enumeration-conversions)), the following nullable conversions exist:

 *  An explicit conversion from `S?` to `T?`.
 *  An explicit conversion from `S` to `T?`.